Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Balancing toner: Apply your hydrosol or toner to prepare your skin for treatment products.

-Treatment serum: This is where bakuchiol really shines.
-It's gentle enough for sensitive skin but effective enough to address aging concerns.
+Treatment serum: This is where bakuchiol really shines, and why our Bakuchiol Botanical Facial Serum is our top choice for mature skin.
+It's gentle enough for sensitive skin, but effective enough to address aging concerns.

-Nourishing balm: Seal everything in with our rich botanical facial balm.
+Nourishing facial balm: Seal everything in and protect with our rich botanical facial balm.

 Weekly treatments: